-- to help you pay for a work expense for example, sound equipment or costumes - as compensation for an aspect of your work such as working conditions or industry peculiarities - for example, working irregular hours - as an amount for having special duties, skills or qualifications for example, first aid qualifications.
+to help you pay for a work expense - for example, car and vehicle expenses

+- as compensation for an aspect of your work such as working conditions or industry peculiarities - for example, higher duties allowance - as an amount for having special duties, skills or qualifications for example, first aid qualifications.

-Your employer may not include some allowances on your income statement or payment summary.
+Your employer may not include some allowances on your income statement or your payment summary.
 Find out about declaring income and claiming deductions for Allowances not on your income statement.